zxue/install-maximo-on-azure-and-aws/README.md

 - Application administrators administrate one or more applications, adds and assigns users to these applications, and uses the application-specific user interfaces to manage further user privileges.
 - Suite administrator manages overarching system configuration settings from the suite administration pane.

+ ## Contributors

+ Many thanks to my colleagues Jenny Wang, Sina Nikmaram, Mir Farhan Ali and Darnele Pierre-Louis for their assistance in the project.
+I am deeply indebted to them for their kindness and expert knowledge.